 During the year and up to the date of this report, Mr. J. E. Sebastian Paredes Muirragui is also a director of the Bank's subsidiaries.
-Other directors of the Bank's subsidiaries during the year and up to the date of this report include Mr. Nimish Anil Bhanulal Panchmatia, Mr. Januar Tjandra, Mr. Cheung Kin Sang, Ms. Soh Fern Boey, Mr. Ajay Surendra Mathur and Mr. Alfian Michael Sharifuddin.
-Ms. Soh Fern Boey ceased to be director of the Bank's subsidiary on 1 July 2019.
+Other directors of the Bank's subsidiaries during the year and up to the date of this report include Mr. Nimish Anil Bhanulal Panchmatia, Mr. Januar Tjandra, Mr. Peter Tze-chung Tung, Mr. Cheung Kin Sang, Mr. Ajay Surendra Mathur and Mr. Alfian Michael Sharifuddin.
+Mr. Januar Tjandra ceased to be director of the Bank's subsidiary on 1 July 2020.